 photography by: JuliasTravels

-Due to the lack of road infrastructure, only few nature parks in Suriname are easily accessible by vehicle from Paramaribo, one of them is undoubtedly Brownsberg Nature Park.
-The park is roughly 100km away from the capital, making it a great option for a short excursion or even a day trip.
+In the absence of road infrastructure, only few nature parks in Suriname are easily accessible by vehicle from Paramaribo.
+Among the select-few which are relatively easy to reach is Brownsberg Nature Park.
+It is roughly 100 kilometers from the capital, making it a favorable option for a short excursion or even a day trip.

-Most of the land now allocated as the park was once a magnet for gold miners, interestingly the park itself is named after John Brown, an American gold miner who was one of the first prospectors lured to the area by this precious metal.
+Much of the land now designated as the park was once a draw for gold miners.
+Interestingly, the park itself is named after John Brown, an American gold miner who was among the first prospectors attracted to the area by this precious metal.

 Grey winged trumpeter in Browsberg Nature Park